LabLamb/lalamove-challenge-iOS/README.md

 - iPhone 11 Pro
 - iPhone 11 Pro Max

-... other devices mighr suffer from layout misplace.
+... other devices might suffer from layout misplacement.

 ## Architecture
 This repo does not follow VIPER 100%, this is a showcase of something similar that (try to) follow the SOLID principles.